oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ### Prerequisites
 This lab assumes you have:
 - A Free Tier, Paid or LiveLabs Oracle Cloud account.
-- You have completed:
+- Completed:
     - Lab 1: Prepare Setup (*`Free-tier`* and *`Paid Tenants`* only)
     - Lab 2: Environment Setup
     - Lab 3: Initialize Environment

 ## Task 1: Navigate to DMS

 ### Objective
 Access Oracle Data Masking and Subsetting (DMS) within the Oracle Enterprise Manager (OEM) console.
-This task will familiarize users with the interface and ensure they can locate and open the DMS platform, which will be used throughout the workshop for configuring data protection tasks.
+This task will familiarize users with the interface and ensure they can locate and open the DMS platform, which will be used throughout the workshop.

 ### Steps
 1. On your NoVNC remote desktop, the OEM login page should be open by default.
 If it’s not, click the **Get Started with your Workshop** icon under Activities on the right.